The Big Feast Text Version

 "Check."

-After making sure the supplies were securely tied to the donkeys, they put together the gift package for the man in charge, took double the money that was needed to purchase the food, plus the money that had been left in their sacks the previous time, and started on their journey.
+man in charge After making sure the supplies were securely tied to the donkeys, they put together the gift package for the man in charge, took double the money that was needed to purchase the food, plus the money that had been left in their sacks the previous time, and started on their journey.

 This trip was just as long and miserable as the first.